devlooped/dotnet-evergreen/readme.md

 # dotnet-evergreen

-A dotnet tool runner that automatically updates the tool package before running it
+A dotnet global tool runner that automatically updates the tool package before running it and actively monitors for changes while it runs.